Buckinghamshire, MK3 6EB

-During the Second World War, Bletchley Park was home to the Government Code and Cypher School, a government intelligence establishment tasked with decrypting Axis codes.
+During the Second World War, Bletchley Park was home to the Government Code and Cypher School – the precursor to GCHQ.

-Bletchley Park's Art Fund Prize-nominated exhibition, The Life and Works of Alan Turing, presents recently discovered papers belonging to the genius cryptographer credited as one of Britain's foremost saviours during the Second World War.
-The unique collection was secured following a high-profile fundraising campaign, and is the largest and most comprehensive exhibition on the father of the modern computer.
+Bletchley Park's Art Fund Prize-nominated exhibition, The Life and Works of Alan Turing, presents important papers belonging to the genius cryptographer credited as one of Britain's pioneers in computing science.